Boosting Apprenticeship Commencements (BAC) Wage Subsidy – Extension Update

-To assist with the recovery from the impact of COVID-19, the Australian Government is providing support to all employers who engage a new Australian Apprentice through the $1.2 billion dollar ‘Boosting Apprenticeship Commencements wage subsidy’.
+To assist with the recovery from the impact of COVID-19, the Federal Government is providing support to all employers who engage a new Apprentice or Trainee through the $2.8 billion dollar ‘Boosting Apprenticeship Commencements wage subsidy’.

-Commencing today, the 5 October 2020, any businesses or Group Training Organisation that engages an Australian Apprentice may be eligible for a subsidy of 50 per cent of wages paid to an apprentice between 5 October 2020 and 30 September 2021, to a maximum of $7,000 per quarter.
+Any businesses or Group Training Organisation that engages an Australian Apprentice or Trainee may be eligible for a subsidy of 50 per cent of wages paid to the apprentice or trainee, up to $7,000 a quarter.

 What you need to know

 Your business or Group Training Organisation may be eligible if:

 - you engage an Apprentice or Trainee between 5th October 2020 and 30th September 2021, and

 - your Apprentice or Trainee is undertaking a Certificate II or higher qualification, and has a training contract that is formally approved by the relevant state training authority

 Eligible employers will receive a wage subsidy of up to 50 per cent of their Australian Apprentice’s gross wage paid;

 - The wage subsidy is available at a maximum of $7,000 per quarter per eligible Australian Apprentice.